learn-co-curriculum/dsc-using-sql-with-pandas-lab/README.md

 # Your code here
 ```

-Well that seems like a pretty stark difference--it seems that there was drastically different behavior between the groups!
+Well that seems like a pretty stark difference -- it seems that there was drastically different behavior between the groups!
 Now, let's repeat the same process, but separating rich and poor passengers.

 In the cell below, create one DataFrame containing First Class passengers (`Pclass == 1`), and another DataFrame containing everyone else.